Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Regen/Regen RFP.md

 "Adaptive Capital" is subsequently a proposition for valuing living ecosystems through multi-perspective architecture and the free energy principal; a means of evaluating quantitive measures with qualitative outcomes.
 For such a project to find traction, we need to consider the existential domains of markets, science and technology; while holding in mind the essential values of people, planet and protocols.
 Let's explore our assumptions about these domains:

 **Market Assumptions**
-Markets are seeking pathways for divestment from degenerate commodities to more regenerative investment vehicles is getting wider traction.
-However the divestment is constrained by a lack of said pathways and it's estimated that there are $5T of "stranded assets" trading on Wall St. books.
-In our  opinion, this represents a transformation opportunity thats global in scale - provided we can address their pain points with integrity.
-[Here is a longer primer we wrote analysing the fundamentals around ecosystem economics](https://commonwealth.im/regen/discussion/9918-ecosystem-function-economics).
+Markets are seeking pathways for divestment from degenerate commodities to more regenerative investment vehicles.
+However the divestment is constrained by a lack of said pathways and it's estimated that there are [two trillion dollars of stranded assets](https://carbontracker.org/reports/stranded-assets-danger-zone/) trading on Wall St. books.
+In the authors opinion this number represents a transformation opportunity thats global in scale provided we can address the markets pain points with integrity.
+Please see the RFP-X Research doc for a more detailed contextual framing on this subject.

 **Scientific Assumptions**
 When it comes to addressing the markets with integrity, we need to incorporate truth claims and anchor this context.
 The methods used and the claims made are important; [Popper](https://en.wikipedia.org/wiki/Karl_Popper) believed science was about the raw explanatory power and predictive capacity of a framework, while [Khun](https://en.wikipedia.org/wiki/Thomas_Kuhn) thought of it as a community of practice.